9 Places to Cash a Check (Including Handwritten Checks)

 • You sign the check underneath this endorsement

 Every bank has different policies for cashing endorsed checks.
-To fight check fraud, you might have to accompany your friend to the bank branch to verify your identity too.
+To fight check fraud, you might have to accompany your friend to the bank branch to verify your identity, too.

-Some banks require you to complete a form.
-This form states your friend has permission to cash your check.
-Check online or call the bank before your friend goes alone to cash the check.
+Some banks require you to complete a form stating that your friend has permission to cash your check.
+Check online or call the bank before your friend can cash the check.
+Certain banks, including Ally Bank, Discover Bank, and Regions, do not accept third-party checks.

 8. Cash Your Check Using an App